ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 - `sudo ./recompile -d -k 5.10.100 -r kernel.org`: Use the default configuration, and set the kernel source code repository through the `-r` parameter.
 - `sudo ./recompile -d -k 5.15.25_5.10.100 -a true -n -ophub -r kernel.org`: Use the default configuration, and set through multiple parameters.

 💡Tip: It is recommended to use the kernel source code of unifreq's [5.10](https://github.com/unifreq/linux-5.10.y), [5.15](https://github.com/unifreq/linux-5.15.y) and other repositories for compilation.
-He has added drivers and patches for related boxes.
-It is recommended to use the templates in [tools/config](tools/config), which have been pre-configured according to the relevant boxes and can be customized on this basis.
+He has added drivers and patches for related TV Boxes.
+It is recommended to use the templates in [tools/config](tools/config), which have been pre-configured according to the relevant TV Boxes and can be customized on this basis.

 ## Compile the kernel using GitHub Actions